Understanding Horizon Europe Personnel Costs

 Can I include bonuses in personnel costs?

-Mandatory bonus payments based on contracts, national legislation, and company agreements are eligible, including 13th and 14th salary payments.
-However, discretionary bonuses require specific justification and compliance with project-based payment rules.
+Mandatory bonus payments based on contracts, national legislation, and company agreements are eligible, including 13th and 14th salary payments — provided they are paid based on objective conditions set out at least in the beneficiary's internal rules, applied consistently (not only to EU-funded actions), and subject to any specific eligibility conditions for supplementary payments (HE AGA, Article 6).
+Discretionary bonuses require specific justification and compliance with project-based payment rules.

 How do I handle part-time employees?

-What costs can be included in annual personnel costs?
+What costs can be included in personnel costs?

 Do I need different rates for different projects?